NickkciN7/Random-Movie-Displayer/README.md

     sudo -u postgres psql  # just testing that psql is installed.
 You should get an interactive prompt.
 Quit by entering "\q" pip3 install psycopg2-binary
     pip3 install Flask-SQLAlchemy==2.1

-    If you would like to put on Heroku: sudo curl https://cli-assets.heroku.com/install.sh | sh # install Heroku
+    If you would like to put on Heroku(Current milestone is not deployed on heroku): sudo curl https://cli-assets.heroku.com/install.sh | sh # install Heroku

+    For react related things look in the setup repo linked above.

 #### Mac
-    From the setup repository posted by Mr. Martin: python3 -m ensurepip --upgrade  # install pip, which manages python packages pip3 install flask
+    From the setup repository posted by Mr. Martin https://github.com/csc4350-sp22/setup-and-demos/blob/main/csc-4350-setup.md: python3 -m ensurepip --upgrade  # install pip, which manages python packages pip3 install flask
     pip3 install requests